ktomanelli/Technicode.io/src/posts/2020-11-22-retrieving-records-from-airtable/index.md

 This will log all the relevant records to the console.

-Let's get rid of the test function and the test call and instead add a module.exports statment and set it equal to our getOpenRoles function.
+Let's get rid of the test function and the test call and instead add a module.exports statement and set it equal to our getOpenRoles function.
 Our final code should look like this:

 ```
 const Airtable = require('airtable');